 Adult Rehabilitation Center Programs – Health Talks (ongoing, 8 years)

 Monthly, our Rho Chi members presented Health Talks at the Salvation Army Adult Rehabilitation Center in the Southside neighborhood of Pittsburgh.
 These talks provided an overview of health information on topics for these men as delivered by our members.
-Handouts for the audience were complied and revised by our student members and the three pharmacist preceptors who alternated in supervising the talks.
+Handouts for the audience were compiled and revised by our student members and the three pharmacist preceptors who alternated in supervising the talks.
 Each talk lasted about an hour, including questions from the audience.
 The average audience size ranged from 50-75 men and we had 3-5 Rho Chi members presenting the material.
 This event advanced the profession and instilled the desire to pursue critical inquiry in these men as they were genuinely interested in these topics and actively asked questions.

 My First Patient Practicum (ongoing, 5 years)